apache/seatunnel/docs/en/faq.md

     ...
 ```

-## How do I use SeaTunnel to synchronize data across HDFS clusters?

-Just configure hdfs-site.xml properly.
-Refer to: https://www.cnblogs.com/suanec/p/7828139.html.

 ## I want to learn the source code of SeaTunnel.
 Where should I start?

 SeaTunnel has a completely abstract and structured code implementation, and many people have chosen SeaTunnel As a way to learn Spark.
 You can learn the source code from the main program entry: SeaTunnel.java